gokcehan/lf/doc.md

 	cmd open &xdg-open $f

-You may want to use either file extensions or mime types from `file` command:
+You may want to use either file extensions or MIME types from `file` command:

 	cmd open ${{
 	    case $(file --mime-type -Lb $f) in